Toxoplasmosis and Other Diseases

 A small study of Alzheimer’s disease in Turkey reported a significantly higher seropositivity for T. gondii among patients than controls.44 A second study in Iran also reported a positive association but there were questions regarding the proper interpretation of the data.45-46 Another study from Iran was negative.47

-One study of patients with Parkinson’s disease reported an increase in T. gondii antibodies48, but three other studies did not.49-51
+One study of patients with Parkinson’s disease reported an increase in T. gondii antibodies48, but four other studies did not.49-51, 65

 Still other neurological studies have linked T. gondii antibodies to migraine.52

-A study of 163 individuals with MS reported no association with T. gondii antibodies.53
+Three studies of individuals with MS reported no association with T. gondii antibodies.53, 66, 67

 In a Finnish study of 874 individuals with autism, it was reported that women who had a high maternal T. gondii IgM level had a significantly decreased odds of having a child with autism.54